hardstyle82/winlock/README.md

-WinLock Builder by hardstyle82 is a program for building winlockers for the Windows OS.
+WinLock Builder by hardstyle82 is a program for building winlockers for Windows OS.